Health Conditions

 - Always feeling tired

-You should visit a health clinic if you have any of the above symptoms.
+You should visit a health clinic if you have any of the above symptoms of active TB disease or sickness.

-Some people are more likely to get active TB sickness:
+Some people are at high risk and are more likely to get very unwell with TB such as:

 - Young children